Your car - a safe place – with your own home comforts and mod cons - but opportunistic criminals often see them as easy pickings

--Avoid locations where your vehicle will be hidden from general view, like behind tall bushes or advertising boards.
+-Avoid locations where your vehicle will be hidden from general view, like behind hedges or walls.

 -Some of the safest public car parks are those displaying the Park Mark Safer Parking Tick.
 To find an approved car park in your area, visit www.parkmark.co.uk.

--The potential for small vans to contain tools and petty cash can sometimes make them appealing to criminals - but there are many ways you can protect your vehicle and make it less desirable to thieves.
+The potential for small vans to contain tools and petty cash can sometimes make them very appealing to criminals.
+There are many ways you can protect your vehicle and make it less desirable to thieves.

--Never leave valuables or things that could resemble them on display, and don’t carry satnavs, trade spares or other unnecessary items if they aren’t being used.
+-Never leave valuables or tools on display, and don’t carry satnavs, trade spares or other unnecessary items if they are not being used.

--Tools and stock items should always be removed from the van overnight – displaying signage explaining this to be the case is also very helpful.
+-Tools and stock items should always be removed from the van overnight – displaying signage to say 'No Tools Left in Vehicle'